CSDC-K/EWUT/README.md

 # ⚡ EWUT Terminal
 > **Empowering Windows users with a high-performance, modern, and intuitive Terminal UI.**

-EWUT (Enhanced Windows Universal Terminal) is a Rust-based terminal interface designed to streamline access to Windows commands while providing a sleek, Cyberpunk-inspired aesthetic.
+EWUT (Easy Windows Universal Terminal) is a Rust-based terminal interface designed to streamline access to Windows commands while providing a sleek, Cyberpunk-inspired aesthetic.
 Built with **Ratatui**, it offers real-time hardware monitoring, advanced file system navigation, and a fully customizable theme engine.

 ---